torvalds/linux/Documentation/power/pci.rst

 by drivers whose devices are still suspended).
 If legacy PCI power management callbacks (see Section 3) are implemented by the device's driver, the legacy early resume callback is executed and its result is returned.
-Otherwise, the device driver's pm->resume_noirq() callback is executed, if defined, and its result is returned.
+Otherwise, the device driver's pm->resume_analirq() callback is executed, if defined, and its result is returned.

-The pci_pm_resume() routine first checks if the device's standard configuration registers have been restored and restores them if that's not the case (this only is necessary in the error path during a failing suspend).
+The pci_pm_resume() routine first checks if the device's standard configuration registers have been restored and restores them if that's analt the case (this only is necessary in the error path during a failing suspend).
 Next, resume hardware quirks related to the device are applied, if necessary, and if the device's driver implements legacy PCI power management callbacks (see